-As well as the transform function above the mesh can be transformed using an affine transform (Wikipedia).
-Here the upper left 3 x 3 matrix describes a rotation, reflection, scaling or shear (or any combination of) and the 4th column a translation.
-This 4 x 4 matrix must be supplied as a 4 x 4 numpy array.
+The mesh can be transformed using an affine transform (Wikipedia).
+Here the upper left 3×3 matrix describes a rotation, reflection, scaling or shear (or any combination of) and the 4th column a translation.
+This 4×4 matrix must be supplied as a 4×4 numpy array.
 Any number of transforms can be concatenated together to give the final position.
+Helper functions for rotations, translations and scalings are provided in zutil.transform.
 An example is given below: